mrparsaeian/ArchitectureProposal/load_balancing/dynamic_load_balancing/README.md

 * **Automated Decision-Making**: HAProxy load balancing configuration is adjusted automatically based on real-time metrics.
 * **Dynamic Scaling**: Problematic VMs are removed or deprioritized when necessary, preventing overloading or performance degradation.
 * **Reduced Manual Intervention**: The integration allows the system administrator to rely on automated mechanisms for detecting and mitigating issues, reducing manual workload and response times.

-By following these steps, you can ensure that the load balancer configuration remains optimal and automatically adjusts according to the health of your VMs, improving overall system reliability and performance.